-My perpetrator liked to use male privilege to gain power and control.
+My perpetrator seriously believed that because he was male he possessed male privilege and used it to gain power and control.
 He believed he had to be served and obeyed even though he was being violent nasty and miserly.
 In the twenty two years of our relationship he never paid towards any of our costs of living.
 He would actually eat from our pocket.

 He would spend his time reading about the role of women in Islam missing vital details about compassion, provision, protection and love.
 His viewpoint on marriage came from his own childhood seeing violence and abuse.
-Sadly his mother and sisters informed him and his brothers that this was the way men gained control and he needed to also abuse.
+Sadly his mother, brothers and sisters informed him that this was the way men gained power and control.
+He needed to use abuse to gain anything he wanted from his wife.
+He still believes all men beat and abuse there wife’s and children.
+He feels I am wrong for shining a light on his behaviour and good women remain silent about abuse.
 He had a choice, he could have rejected this ignorant viewpoint and treated his wife and children with love and compassion.
-He chose to be greedy and violent.
+He chose to be greedy, oppressive, controlling and violent.

 He used isolation to cut me off from the outside world.
 He would control everything insisting on food being made and the house being spotless before I could go out even for a doctors appointment.
 If I invited a friend or family member over in the early days he would cause a scene or insist the house was cleaned spotless afterwards so in the end you would give up inviting people which is what happened leaving me isolated and alone.